Go directly to: 124 Spider Blog articles 124 Spider Specs Tweaks

 Mazda® vehicles with MAZDA CONNECT 7.0 Infotainment Systems

 The main purpose of the CMU (Connectivity Master Unit) is apparently to serve as the go-between device linking HS-CAN and other protocols within the vehicle, which is why there is no power switch.
-To the typical driver looking at the display of their “tablet” radio, that purpose and function are probably unknown, begging the question ⇒ “Where’s the switch to turn the radio off?”
+To the typical driver looking at the display of their “tablet” radio, that purpose and function is probably unknown, and begs the question ⇒ “Where’s the switch to turn the radio off?”

 - no surprise FM music when your Bluetooth device is powered down / out of range or when you restart your vehicle